oracle/graal/docs/tools/vscode/micronaut/README.md

 ### Windows Users

-On Windows the `native-image` builder will only work when it is executed from the **x64 Native Tools Command Prompt**.

 For Micronaut users targeting GraalVM Native Image for their Micronaut applications, the extension provides a dedicated **x64 command prompt using Microsoft Developer Tools**.
 You can check it by invoking the **Micronaut: Build Native Image** task from Command Palette.
 Notice which shell is active: